What is good (or even better “world class”) HR?

 In this article, I review 13 ingredients of what I consider good HR.

-Good HR is HR that makes a major contribution to achieving the objectives of the business: HR with impact.
+Good HR is HR that makes a major contribution to achieving the objectives of the organisation, keeping an eye on the interests of all the people connected to the organisation: HR with impact.

 1. HR speaks the language of the organisation

 The HR handbook has many chapters.
 Many HR professionals want to implement the complete handbook.
-Much time has already been lost with the design and implementation of competency profiles.
+A lot of time has already been lost with the design and implementation of competency profiles.
 Because HR wants them so badly.
-However, the starting point for HR should not be the HR handbook, but the current issues of the business.
-HR must understand these issues, and then choose and design the most impactful HR intervention.
+However, the starting point for HR should not be the HR handbook, but the current organisational issues.
+HR must understand these issues, and then choose and design the most impactful HR interventions.

 Question 1: To what extent does your HR team speaks the language of the business?

 2. HR works multidisciplinary

 In many organisations, the staff is divided into different areas.
 Finance, Legal, Strategy, Communications, Knowledge Management, IT, HR and special projects.
 This division can lead to silos and power struggles between the staff departments.
 Which department has the ear of the CEO and the Board?
 Which department has the largest budget?

 Most issues today require a multidisciplinary approach.
 Example: how can we connect our employees worldwide on different themes?
 Global communities can only be created if IT, HR, Communications and Legal join forces.
 HR is in the position to act as a connector between the different groups.